availabs/bdsAPI/README.md

 # Dynamic Routes<a id="sec-2" name="sec-2"></a>

-BDS data is aggregate yearly timeseries job birth and job death information derived from the Longitudinal Buisness Database.
+BDS data is aggregate yearly time series job birth and job death information derived from the Longitudinal Buisness Database.
 It is broken down by firms and establishments,  and then by increasingly specific sub-groups such as state,  age of firm,  top level sic codes and metropolitan statistical areas.
 Data is provided in ~50 CSV files that begin with the Economy Wide statistics and at their most specific are broken down by Firm Age, Firm Size, Metro/Non-Metro and State.

 Dynamic Routes in the `bdsAPI` allow clients to query this information based on increasingly specific subgroups given that the subgroup combination is made available by the census bureau.
 Routes return a JSON object.
-Unless otherwise specified by the `flat` paramater routes will return an object that groups row data in the order of the dynamic route.
+Unless otherwise specified by the `flat` parameter routes will return an object that groups row data in the order of the dynamic route.
 This means clients may request job birth/death broken down by firm age (`/firm/age`) and then based on user actions,  request job birth/death broken down by firm age and size (`/firm/age/sz`).
 Conversely `/firm/sz/age` will provide breakdowns of job birth/deaths based on firm size,  then firm age.
-This is suppoted by the fact that the census bureau provides an AGExSZ CSV file that contains this information.
+This is supported by the fact that the census bureau provides an AGExSZ CSV file that contains this information.
 It is not, for instance,  possible to request establishment breakdowns by state and SIC code (`/establishment/st/sic`) - The census bureau does not provide this information.

 Here are the lists of the valid URI segments that may be combined along with their coorisponding database table and descriptions (keep in mind that URI segments may be combined in any order):